Timmy/ulx-docs/index.md

 - Message of the Day generator.
 - Designed to be easy to use from a dedicated server console.
 - Support for third-party modules.
-- Supportive forum community of developers and ULX users.
+- Supportive community of developers and ULX users.

 ## Official links